mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 Got to "Transaction", wait until the wallet state will be updated

 Check if your receive transaction exist and has confirmed.<br>
-Note, you should get Congrats receive dialog.<br>
-View the transaction (double click in it) and see that ll data exist (View in web browser is not expected to work offline)<br>
+View the transaction (double click in it) and see that data exist (View in web browser is not expected to work offline)<br>
 Specify some Note, it should be stored

 Go to 'Outputs', check that output does exist and has confirmations.<br>